magamig/magamig.github.io/content/posts/2021-05-03_video-convolution.md

 $$ g(x, y)=\omega * f(x, y)=\sum_{d x=-a}^{a} \sum_{d y=-b}^{b} \omega(d x, d y) f(x+d x, y+d y) $$

 where $g(x,y)$ is the output filtered image, $f(x, y)$ is the input image and $\omega$ is the kernel.
-This is pictured in the following animation:
+This is pictured in the following animation: [^1]

+[^1]: Michael Plotke.
+[2D Convolution Animation](2D_Convolution_Animation).
+Wikimedia Commons.

 ![](https://upload.wikimedia.org/wikipedia/commons/1/19/2D_Convolution_Animation.gif#center)

 For something more interactive, I highly recommend you to visit "[Image Kernels](https://setosa.io/ev/image-kernels/)" by Victor Powell.
-There are several examples that already display this, so I'm bringing a different aprroach where we **apply the kernels in real-time to a video feed using WebGL**.
+There are several examples that already display the process of performing convolutions, so I'm bringing a different aproach where we **apply the kernels in real-time to a video feed using WebGL**.

-In WebGL, we require two different [shaders](https://en.wikipedia.org/wiki/Shader):
+---

+In this approach we will be using WebGL - a rasterization engine that draws points, lines, and triangles based on code we supply.
+To compute what an image will look like and where it is placed, we need to write a program formed by two different functions.
+These functions are called [shaders](https://en.wikipedia.org/wiki/Shader):

-- **Vertex**, responsible for the positions
+- **Vertex Shader**, responsible for the positions
-- **Fragment**, responsible for the colors
+- **Fragment Shader**, responsible for the colors

-But for more material on this topic, visit "[WebGL Fundamentals](https://observablehq.com/@bumbeishvili/webgl-fundamentals)" by Davit Bumbeishvili.
-Since we want to compute the pixels new color, we need to implement our logic within the fragment shader.
+But for more material on this topic, visit the website "[WebGL2 Fundamentals](https://webgl2fundamentals.org/)".
+Since we want to compute the pixel's new color, we need to implement our logic within the fragment shader.
 Therefore, all that we do is *"translate"* the previous math formula into code as such:

 <pre id="fragment_shader">
 precision mediump float;